EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 Event Hub
 - Event hub is a native data streaming service that can ingest and store streaming data and use real time analytics
 - Analytics are usually done with like Azure Stream analytics and the cute ittle no code editor
+- If you are either producing or consuming from an event hub, then you must make an EventHubConsumer/Producer client, actually if you are consuming them properly then you should probably just make a Event Processor Client

 Event Grid
 - Pub Sub message distribution ideally focused on platform integration and IoT devices